melchor629/node-flac-bindings/readme.md

 Event `metadata`

 When some metadata has been read, is emitted in a event and it passes an JS representation of it.

+### Want more?
+The text above is only a kind of short description.
+See the [wiki](https://github.com/melchor629/node-flac-bindings/wiki) for a more accurated documentation.